Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Aberration/Star-Masks/Star-Mask-Floating-Brain.md

 traits:
     - name: "Group ability"
       desc: "For every three star-mask floating brains in the battle (round up), one of them can use _psychic puppetry_ once during the battle."
-    - name: "Psychic puppetry (group)"
+    - name: "[Group ability] Psychic puppetry"
       desc: "When a star-mask floating brain scores a critical hit with _psychic pulse_, instead of dealing extra damage, the target becomes confused (save ends) instead of hampered."
     - name: "Hovering brain"
       desc: "The brain uses telepathic energy to float in the air at about head height."